For HIGH SCHOOL STUDENTS - GRADES 9-12 ONLY

 This event requires the complete support of advisors, students and school administration.

-Location InformationLake Skinner is a drinking water reservoir owned and operated by Metropolitan Water District.
+Location InformationLake Skinner is a drinking water reservoir owned and operated by Metropolitan Water District of Southern California.
 It can hold up to 44,000 acre-feet of water (one acre-foot = 360,000 gallons).
 Because it holds future drinking water, even though the water will still be treated, no swimming, wading or "body contact" is allowed.
-The lake's fishing and camping activities are operated, by lease agreement, by the Riverside County Parks and Open-Space District.
+The lake's fishing and camping activities are operated, by lease agreement, by the Riverside County Regional Park and Open-Space District.